 1. Grant of Option.
 The Company hereby grants to Participant named in the Notice of Grant ("Participant") an option (the "Option") to purchase the number of Shares, as set forth in the Notice of Grant, at the exercise price per Share set forth in the Notice of Grant (the "Exercise Price"), subject to all of the terms and conditions in this Agreement and the Plan, which are incorporated herein by reference.
-In the event of a conflict between the terms and conditions of the Plan and the terms and conditions of the Plan will prevail.
+In the event of a conflict between the terms and conditions of the Plan and the terms and conditions of this Agreement, the terms and conditions of the Plan will prevail.